Building and Troubleshooting a Serverless Web Application

 2. Create an S3 bucket with public access enabled.

 3. Upload the following website files to your bucket.
-Make sure they have public-read enabled: index.html, error.html, cookie.html
+Make sure they have public-read enabled: index.html, error.html, and cookie.html

 4. Configure S3 static website hosting on your S3 bucket.